kmillee/Plagiarism-Detector/README.md

 Make sure to replace "access/path/pgm.txt" (respectively "C:\access\path\pgm.tx") with the actual relative path of your <i>file.txt</i> file.

 ### Details
 * To properly work, the files in input need to compile correctly.
-If they don't (<i>e.g.></i> a missing ';'), a result will be displayed, but it may not be accurate.
+If they don't (<i>e.g.</i> a missing ';'), a result will be displayed, although it may not be accurate.
 * At least two files need to be present as inputs.
 It doesn't have a theoretical maximal number of files to compare.
 * Finally, if there are more than two files, it displays a matrix indicating the distance between each couple of programs input.
 * At execution, the terminal prints the Dice distance between every pair of files.